alantang888/tado_client_for_zabbix/README.md

 A simple go program for run with Zabbix

-This is not an offical tool from Tado or Zabbix.
+This is not an official tool from Tado or Zabbix.
 I just an end user of both.

 Zabbix template tested on Zabbix 5.2 running on Raspberry Pi 3